nsaishiva18/devops-cloud-interview-guide/07-docker/09-container-registry.md

 ### Key takeaway

 > "Choosing the right container registry depends on your cloud provider, CI/CD integration needs, and security policies.
 ECR works best for AWS-centric workflows."

+- DockerHub is less preferred option because of rate limiting issues.
+- Even the private Docker Hub account is also less preferred because of performance issues compared to cloud provider registries.

+- These days, companies go for ECR, ACR, or GCR based on their cloud provider preference.

+- quay.io, GHCR.io (GitHub Container Registry)